tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 <br>

 <blockquote>
-"No man ever steps in the same river twice" - Heraclitus
+"No man ever steps in the same river twice" - Heraclitus.
 </blockquote>

 <br>